programarivm/php-chess/docs/heuristics.md

 | Space | This is a measure of the number of squares controlled by each player. | [Chess\Eval\SpaceEval](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Eval/SpaceEvalTest.php) |
 | Square outpost | A square protected by a pawn that cannot be attacked by an opponent's pawn. | [Chess\Eval\SqOutpostEval](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Eval/SqOutpostEvalTest.php) |

-The evaluation features are used in several classes.

 ## Evaluate a Chess Position

 [Chess\EvalArray](https://github.com/chesslablab/php-chess/blob/main/tests/unit/EvalArrayTest.php) allows to transform a FEN position to a normalized array of values between -1 and +1. -1 is the best possible evaluation for Black and +1 the best possible evaluation for White.
 Both forces being set to 0 means they're balanced.